XingxingHuang/DeepLearningTechniques_2D/README.md

 **YOLO**	[1506.02640](https://arxiv.org/abs/1506.02640) Provide an end to end solution to detect multiple objects in one images.
 The model predicts the location and the class in the mean time (5 parameters). <https://pjreddie.com/darknet/yolo/> [You Only Look Once: Unified, Real-Time Object Detection](https://arxiv.org/pdf/1506.02640.pdf)

 **YOLO2** [YOLO9000: Better, Faster, Stronger](https://arxiv.org/pdf/1612.08242.pdf)   BN, higher resolution, anchor boxes, Dimension Clusters to find anchor boxes, fine-gained feature (skip connection similar with ResNet), Multi-Scale Training (different input size instead of resize).
+Check the paper to check how many methods they have tried.

 **YOLO3** [1804.02767](https://arxiv.org/abs/1804.02767).
 At 320 × 320 YOLOv3 runs in 22 ms at 28.2 mAP, as accurate as SSD but three times faster.
 Get better performance for small objects.
-[How to implement a YOLO (v3) object detector from scratch in PyTorch](https://blog.paperspace.com/how-to-implement-a-yolo-object-detector-in-pytorch/) Make prediction at 3 scales.
-Use logistic instead of softmax.
-Create DarkNet based on ResidualNet.
+[How to implement a YOLO (v3) object detector from scratch in PyTorch](https://blog.paperspace.com/how-to-implement-a-yolo-object-detector-in-pytorch/) Make prediction with 9 archor boxes and 3 scales.
+Use independent logistic classifiers instead of oen softmax.
+Create DarkNet based on Residual Net by adding some shortcut connections.

-**SSD** fast, but not good as YOLO? different scale detection.
+**SSD** [1512.02325](1512.02325) Combined ideas from R-CNN and YOLO.
+Provide different scale detection.
+Faster but slightly worse performance (Better performance compared to Faster RCNN is report in the paper).

 **R-CNN** [1311.2524](https://arxiv.org/abs/1311.2524) R-CNN decomposes the overall detection problem into two subproblems: to first utilize low-level cues such as color and superpixel consistency for potential object proposals in a category-agnostic fashion, and to then use CNN classifiers to identify object categories at those locations.
-R-CNN use [Selective Search](https://ivi.fnwi.uva.nl/isis/publications/2013/UijlingsIJCV2013/UijlingsIJCV2013.pdf) method to propose 2000-3000 regions.
+R-CNN use [Selective Search](https://ivi.fnwi.uva.nl/isis/publications/2013/UijlingsIJCV2013/UijlingsIJCV2013.pdf) method to propose 2000-3000 regions, CNN as feature extractor, SVM as classifier.
 Object detection in a larger size image, but also avoid to classify a huge number of regions.

-**Fast R-CNN** [1504.08083](https://arxiv.org/abs/1504.08083) Used [Spatial Pyramid Pooling](https://arxiv.org/abs/1406.4729) idea, proposed ROI Pooling to get fixed output size.
-You don’t have to feed 2000 region proposals each time.
+**Fast R-CNN** [1504.08083](https://arxiv.org/abs/1504.08083) You don’t have to feed 2000 region proposals each time.
 Only extract features one time.
+Used [Spatial Pyramid Pooling, 1406.4729](https://arxiv.org/abs/1406.4729) idea, proposed ROI Pooling to get fixed output size.
 Used SoftmaxLoss instead of SVM, SmoothL1Loss instead of Bounding box.

 **Faster R-CNN** [1506.01497](https://arxiv.org/pdf/1506.01497) Use Region Proposal Network (RPN) and anchors to propose boxes/regions.

+**Mask R-CNN** [Marr Prize at ICCV 2017](https://arxiv.org/abs/1703.06870) Extend faster R-CNN by adding a branch for predicting segmentation masks.

 **FCN** [CVPR 2015](https://www.cv-foundation.org/openaccess/content_cvpr_2015/html/Long_Fully_Convolutional_Networks_2015_CVPR_paper.html) idea of upsample